KanishakSaini/design-_website/README.md

 Simple furniture interio design website with some cool css effect (Feels free to download it and use)

+# Language are used
+HTML, CSS, SCSS, Bootstrap, JQuery and JavaScript

+# Live at

 # Creator
 Created and developed by Soham Goswami..